-Fundraising
+Fundraising and donations

-As part of its work within the community, the Academy Trust undertakes fundraising activities, for example through fetes, cake sales, non-uniform days etc. The Academy Trust raises funds in order to support its own operations and also to make donations to local and national charities.
+As part of its work within the community, the Academy Trust undertakes fundraising activities, for example sponsored events, cake sales, non-uniform days etc. The Academy Trust raises funds in order to support its own operations and also to make donations to local and national charities.
 The Academy Trust undertakes all such activities itself, with the help of its students and their families.
 We confirm that when fundraising:

-No unsolicited approaches are made to members of the public.

-No commercial participators are used.

-No regularity schemes or standards are applicable.

-No complaints were made to the Academy Trust during the year.
+- No unsolicited approaches are made to members of the public. - No commercial participators are used. - No regularity schemes or standards are applicable. - No complaints were made to the Academy Trust during the year.

+The school gratefully received a donation of £100k for mathematics and computing, the generous legacy of Mr Andrew Swallow.